tanyalrogers/RREAS/README.md

 Sakuma, K.M., Field, J.C., Mantua, N.J., Ralston, S., Marinovic, B.B.
 and Carrion, C.N.
 (2016) Anomalous epipelagic micronekton assemblage patterns in the neritic waters of the California Current in spring 2015 during a period of extreme ocean conditions.
 CalCOFI Rep. 57:163-183

 To cite this software package, use `citation(package = "RREAS")`.

+Juvenile cowcod illustration in our logo by Sophie Webb.

 ## Installation